 Worcester State University is accredited by the New England Commission on Higher Education, Inc. (NECHE), formerly the New England Association of Schools and Colleges (NEASC).
 NECHE is a non-governmental, nationally recognized, regional accreditation agency for colleges and universities in the six New England states.

-Accreditation of an institution by NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
-An accredited school or college is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+Accreditation of an institution by NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
+An accredited institution is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Inquiries regarding the status of an institution’s accreditation by NEASC should be directed to the administrative staff of the school or college.
-Individuals may also contact the Association:
+Inquiries regarding the status of an institution’s accreditation by NECHE should be directed to the administrative staff of the school or college.
+Individuals may also contact the Commission at:

 3 Burlington Woods Drive, Suite 100

 The following graduate programs are accredited by their respective professional organizations:

 - Nursing, The Commission on Collegiate Nursing Education

 - Speech-Language Pathology, the American Speech-Language-Hearing Association

 - Occupational Therapy, Accreditation Council for Occupational Therapy Education

 - Education, Massachusetts Department of Elementary and Secondary Education